What is Sales Collaboration? Benefits, Strategies, Tools & Future Trends

 Salesforce Sales Cloud

 A prominent CRM solution, Salesforce Sales Cloud consolidates client information and delivers resources for prospect oversight, prediction, and group cooperation.
+Many orgs also enable Salesforce WhatsApp integration so two-way, consented customer updates live inside the CRM and handoffs across sales and service stay seamless.
 It connects with marketing systems and customer assistance, guaranteeing sales groups maintain complete transparency throughout the customer lifecycle.

 Microsoft Teams